fabiantoth/streamdb/README.md

 ## Stability Disclaimer
+- A [CHANGELOG](CHANGELOG.md) has been added as of v0.0.7
 - Please don't use sensitive or valuable data (data you don't want to lose).
-- Keep in mind, early updates and changes will probably be breaking, experimental and may be temporary (a proper changelog most likely won't be maintained while this disclaimer is still up).
+- Keep in mind, early updates and changes will probably be breaking, experimental and may be temporary (although progress is being made slowly but surely).

 This project grew out of a less ambitious desire to just have a MUCH simpler way to support prototyping without being tied to an env or dealing with account limits...in short, this was not a planned library.